Top Kids Play Centres in Manly, Sydney

 Ferry from Circular Quay

-The Manly Ferry is a 30-minute harbour cruise that kids love, making the journey itself an experience and removing the stress of driving and parking.
+The iconic 30-minute Manly Ferry from Circular Quay is itself a family activity, with harbour views that kids never tire of, removing the stress of driving and parking entirely.

 Frequently Asked Questions